 An age-old way of sharing information is through stories.
-We are often told of people sat around camp fires or even in homes around their winter fires, sharing stories from the past.
+We are often told of people sitting around campfires or even in homes around their winter fires, sharing stories from the past.
 Stories that have powerful messages.

 They draw in the audience who lap up the atmosphere, the environment and the message.
 People remember how they felt when they heard the story.